Part One How Much Does a NICU Nurse Make?

-ICU nurses appear to earn about as much or more than the average registered nurse salary in the US, depending on the source.
+Depending on the source, NICU nurses appear to earn an annual salary that is about the same or higher as the average registered nurse salary in the US.

 |State||Annual Salary||Hourly Wage|